• Skip to primary navigation

 What is Korean Garlic Bread?

-This is a very popular Korean street food recipe that has been trending for the past year.
-In this recipe, a star shape is cut into burger sized buns.
+This is a very popular Korean (South Korea) street food recipe that has been trending for the past year.
+In this recipe, a star shape is cut into Burger sized Buns.

-Crispy and golden on the outside and soft and delicious on the inside, this KGB as I like to call it just melts in your mouth and you are seriously left wanting more!
+Crispy and golden on the outside and soft and delicious on the inside, this Korean Garlic Bread just melts in your mouth and you are seriously left wanting more!

 It is called keurimchijeu maneul ppang in Korea, meaning Cream Cheese Garlic Bread.